syyunn/Art_of_Expressivity/README.md

 # Why is deep-learning so rich of Expressivty?

 ### On Representation Power of Neural Network
-> Borrowing a researcher's comment: "How deep-learning work so well still in its infancy." | This project reveals any relevant issues on Expressivity of Deep-Learning with reproducible codes and its visualization
+> Before start, I would like to borrow a researcher's comment- How deep-learning work so well still in its infancy..
+Yes, We still lack of theoretical understanding on defining mathematically about what i neural nets' expressivity.
+This defintion is necessary and valuable since the clear definition over it will provides useful guidelines to our decision which neural network will we willing to use.

 ----